algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 Ctrl a+n
 ```

-# Alignak Base
+# Alignak base

-> **Note:** You've to know that all Alignak components need a root account (or sudo privileges) to get installed.
+> **Note:** You have to know that all Alignak components need a root account (or sudo privileges) to get installed.

 Alignak need also an **alignak** user.
 Don't create it yet, we'll create after with a script.

-Many components will be installed with pip, only Framework is installed with Git.
-If you want to install from the repository also, it is recommended to use only **develop branch**.
-We try to make sure that the develop branch is always as stable as possible !
+Many components will be installed with pip, only the Alignak framework is installed with Git.
+If you want to install from the repository also, it is recommended to use only the **develop branch**.
+Alignak team makes sure that the develop branch of all the repositories is always a stable version.

-## Alignak Framework
+## Alignak framework

 > **Repos:** [Alignak](https://github.com/Alignak-monitoring/alignak)